How an emotional day at T-Mobile Park went down, from a hopeful beginning to a bitter end for the Mariners

 12:46: Jared Walsh hits a sacrifice fly, giving the Angels a 4-0 lead.
 Servais pulls Anderson, brings in Yohan Ramirez.

 12:56: Luis Torrens hits a leadoff double to left field.
-Kelenic follows with a single to right field.
+Jarred Kelenic follows with a single to right field.
 This place is loud.
 Very loud.

 1:07: J.P.
 Crawford hits a two-out single to drive in Kelenic.
 Mariners fans are dancing.
 Angels starter Reid Detmers exits.
 Enter Oliver Ortega.